Powerful Visible Patterned Events

 They need to build trust.

-They need to build that trust in-part with the Palestinians by making some commitments on a couple of issues and behaviors, and then absolutely honoring the commitments they make.
+They need to build that trust in very intentional ways with the Palestinians by making some relevant and believable commitments on a couple of issues and behaviors, and then absolutely honoring the commitments they make.

-They don’t need agreements on a number of issues, but they need a commitment to some behavior levels that they honor.
+They don’t need agreements on a number of issues, but they need a commitment to some relevant and believable behavior levels that they honor.

-Creating some trust at this point in time seems impossible — but it’s actually essential at some basic level to keep the situation from getting worse.
+Creating some trust at this point in time is heavy lifting and seems impossible — but it’s actually essential at some basic level to keep the situation from getting worse.
 It creates the context for future agreements and alignments.

 That message about future interactions and future peaceful intent is the right thing to do.
 It should involve making some commitments on some key issues, like additional settlements, and then absolutely and clearly keeping them.